ibm-cloud-docs/cephaas/block_storage_volume_sds_capacity_performance.md

 # Block Storage capacity and performance
 {: #capacity-performance}

 Choosing the optimal Block Storage volume and performance level for your workloads is important.
-When you provision block volume, you can specify the volume size and the performance level that you require.
+When you provision a block volume, you can specify the volume size and the performance level that you require.
 {: shortdesc}

 ## Capacity